OperationFman/travel-blog/README.md

-The remaining content is info and images of my trips, the arrangement will depend on wether the user is viewing in mobile or desktop mode.
+The remaining content is info and images of my trips, the arrangement will depend again on wether the user is viewing in mobile or desktop mode.

 ![Video](https://user-images.githubusercontent.com/42459707/112563141-e5339400-8e2c-11eb-9992-4fce128a8659.PNG)
 ![Content](https://user-images.githubusercontent.com/42459707/112563145-e6fd5780-8e2c-11eb-8d20-e821164ea0f7.PNG)